Sexual misconduct

 Make a formal report

 Formally report an incident of sexual misconduct to the University.
 A member of the Student Resolution Service (SRS) will contact you to help progress your report.
 You will be assigned a Student Liaison Officer who will be your main point of contact.
-They will make sure you understand the process and keep you updated.
+They will support you to understand the process and keep you updated.

 Allegations of sexual misconduct form (Office document, 48kB)